City of Shoreline - Park Restoration

 We invite you and your community to join the City of Shoreline’s Master Stewards − trained by the Washington Native Plant Society − to perform environmental restoration in Shoreline’s forested parks!

 No experience necessary - just bring your enthusiasm and determination for community-engaged restoration at any of the parks listed below.
-We welcome individuals, families, and groups who would like to do good to weed out invasive species and install native plants – rain or shine!
-Let us hear from you - we have three different projects to choose from:
+We welcome individuals, families, and groups who would like to do good to remove noxious weeds and install native plants – rain or shine!
+Let us hear from you:

-We will provide gloves, tools, and water.
-Please bring a water bottle (for refills), lunch, layers for the weather, and tough shoes and clothes that can get muddy.
+We will provide gloves, and tools.
+Please bring a water bottle (for refills), layers for the weather, and tough shoes and clothes that can get muddy.

 We aim to engage Shoreline residents, community groups, and others in recognizing the vital advantages our urban forests contribute to Shoreline’s environmental, social, and economic well-being.
 Urban forests provide many benefits including, but not limited to:

 Improved air quality and mitigated wind effects